Hyperbolicity in presence of a large local system

 \end{prop}

-\begin{proof} The inclusion $\Sp_{ab}(X) \subset \Sp(X)$ follows from the fact that the image of a non-constant rational map $A \dasharrow X$ from an abelian variety $A$ is not of general type (this is an easy consequence of a special case of Iitaka conjecture proved by Viehweg, cf. \cite[Corollary IV]{Viehweg83}).
+\begin{proof} The inclusion $\Sp_{ab}(X) \subset \Sp_{alg}(X)$ follows from the fact that the image of a non-constant rational map $A \dasharrow X$ from an abelian variety $A$ is not of general type (this is for example an easy consequence of a special case of Iitaka conjecture proved by Viehweg, cf. \cite[Corollary IV]{Viehweg83}; this can also be checked more directly as a consequence of the triviality of the cotangent bundle of $A$).
 On the other hand, for every rational map $Y \dasharrow X$ with $Y$ smooth projective, there exists a sequence of blow-ups $Y^\prime \to Y$ along smooth subvarieties such that the composite rational map $Y^\prime \to Y \dasharrow X$ is defined everywhere.
 Note that the exceptional locus of $Y^\prime \to Y$ is covered by rational curves.
 The inclusion $\Sp_{ab}(X) \subset \Sp_h(X)$ follows, since every abelian variety is covered by entire curves. \end{proof}